wholder/Cheetah3DParser/README.md

 Joints, when used, are linked together in a parent->children type tree structure where a key value called "`child`" contains a list of the child Joints attached to that Joint.

 #### Keyframe Values
 Keyframe data is stored as Data in a Dictionary item with the key "`keys`".
-The first 4 bytes form an `int` value that inducates the number of keyframes in the block.
+The first 4 bytes form an `int` value that indicates the number of keyframes in the block.
 The next 4 bytes form an `int` that always seems to be set to a value of 27.
 After this, each keyframe is encoded as a block of 27 bytes.
 The first 24 bytes form 6, 32 bit `float` values with the 6th and last value of each block being the keyframe parameter.
 The purpose of the other values in these blocks is currently unknown.
 For example:
 ```
   index[0]: Dictionary (3 items)
     keys: Data (872 bytes)